 Many people believe less is more, not with insurance.
 If you remember what happened or think you do write it down.
 Record it straight away and try your best to remember what was stolen.
 If you are asked for more information elaborate as much as you can.
 Any slightest detail can help…but it can be a double-edged sword.
 Again remember, they want you to go away they don’t want a successful travel insurance claim.

 While sometimes I really wanted to throttle the person on the other end of the phone it will really do you no good.
 Try with all your might to keep it together.
 We feel the pain of what happened to us, but these people have probably become accustomed to all sorts of calls.
 In no means be a walk over but try to be on your best phone behaviour.

 My mind had a field day with the what if’s.
 I had to seriously apologise to a friend when I got home as I just did not appreciate his emotions after he had a bag stolen.
 I was really upset at the time but after some thought (there’s that hindsight thing again) we were all ok.
 Yep, there are some photos we will not get back but all four of us came home and that is the most important thing.
 Even more important than a successful travel insurance claim

-We hope these tips for successful travel insurance claim helps you when you make a claim.
+We hope these tips for a successful travel insurance claim help you when you make a claim.
 Have you made a successful travel insurance claim?
 Was it easy or hard to settle?

-Feel free to read about our experience we had with our claim here
+Feel free to read about the experience we had with our claim here